Skip to main content

 Is lunch or dinner better at Alentours?

-Dinner is the verified option, because Alentours is listed as open Friday and Saturday from 6–10 PM and closed the rest of the week.
-No lunch service is verified here.
+Dinner is the only option, because Alentours is listed as open Friday and Saturday from 6–10 PM and closed the rest of the week.
+Lunch service is not offered.

 What should I order at Alentours?